SoreGums/meta/How to test mainnet blockchain in an isolated test environment.md

 </ol>
 <h3 id="pick-a-ring-leader">1.
 Pick a ring leader!</h3>
 <p>There can only be one ring leader once this task begins.
 They are responsible for what happens, do what they say.
 If you disagree with their direction, that’s fine, become a spectator.
 If you feel they are going to break mainnet raise it polielty, clearly and factually; drop all emotions.
 The rest of the group need stop everything and wait for this to play out, offer support where appropriate. <strong>Ensuring mainnet remains 100% operational is paramount</strong>, take this seriously!</p>
+<p>The ring leader is also responsible for clearly stating the goals of the testnet event and writing them down so all involved are clear in what to monitor and look out for.
+Perhaps as part of the list below for IPs &amp; ports the top of the document could be a summary of the event and the goals put there as well as the date/time of the event.</p>
 <h3 id="create-a-space-pick-a-date-and-time">2.
 Create a space, pick a date and time</h3>
 <p>A dedicated space needs to be created for this testnet event, and only those participating should have voice access.
 Allow spectators, always great to have community involvement, simply let them chat in the regular project channels.
 The ring leader needs clear communication lines to the other participants.</p>
 <p>Secondly pick a suitable date and time and prepare in advance for things to kick off then.
 Test scripts, provision floating IPs, startup a Google Cloud Shell session and load up all tools and scripts to be ready, gather API tokens, etc.</p>